gcsalzburg/gcsalzburg.github.io/_posts/2020-08-03-LEGO-Interface-UX.md

 {% include image.html url="codings.jpg" description="The 6 basic codings.
 Notice that many of these examples actually combine multiple codings in one." %}

 Size, shape and colour-coding are the fundamentals: quick-wins that can fix a lot of interface problems.
-Texture is a also great differentiator for blind operation, particularly on small dials requiring precise control.
+Texture is also a great differentiator for blind operation, particularly on small dials requiring precise control.

 Position-coding is seemingly straightforward but is often under used.
 Products with a clear default ergonomic position (like binoculars or a gaming console) can exploit the natural position of the hand to differentiate between primary and secondary actions.

-Finally, operation-coding ascribes different movements (like a twist or vertical slide) to different types of movements.
+Finally, operation-coding ascribes different types of movements (like a twist or vertical slide) to different inputs.
 This can be immensely powerful when the switch motion reinforces the operation behind it, e.g. a crane lever which raises the crane when the lever is raised.

 {% include image.html url="lego-codings.jpg" description="The six different codings in use in the LEGO interfaces: size, shape, colour, texture, position, operation" %}